 The benefits that can be reaped by adopting these methodologies include:

-Self managing infrastructure through automation: The Cloud Native practice goes beyond ad-hoc automation built on top of virtualisation platforms, instead it focuses on orchestration, management and automation of the entire infrastructure right upto the application tier.
+- Self managing infrastructure through automation: The Cloud Native practice goes beyond ad-hoc automation built on top of virtualization platforms, instead it focuses on orchestration, management and automation of the entire infrastructure right upto the application tier.

-Deeper insights into complex applications: Cloud Native tooling provides visualisation for health management, monitoring and notifications with audit logs making applications easy to audit & debug
+- Deeper insights into complex applications: Cloud Native tooling provides visualization for health management, monitoring and notifications with audit logs making applications easy to audit & debug

-More efficient use of resources: Containers are lighter in weight that full systems.
-Deploying applications in containers lead to increased resource utilisation.
+- More efficient use of resources: Containers are lighter in weight that full systems.
+Deploying applications in containers lead to increased resource utilization.

 Software teams have grown in size and the amount of applications and tools that a company needs to be build has grown 10x over last few years.
 Microservices break large complex applications into smaller pieces so that they can be developed, tested and managed independently.
 This enables a single microservice to be updated or rolled-back without affecting other parts of the application.
 Also nowadays software teams are distributed and microservices enables each team to own a small piece with service contracts acting as the communication layer.